suizokukan/wisteria/ROADMAP.md

     * bugfix: fixed SerializationResults.finish_initialization(); total_xxx()
               methods(output='value') return None, not a string if an error occured, hence some lines of code to be changed (task-252)
     * removed useless `dataobj` argument from SerializationResults.total_encoding_plus_decoding_time() (task-252)
     * fixed a minor glitch in ROADMAP.MD in task-251 (task-252)

     * tests: 7 tests ok out of 7
     * Pylint: 10/10

 [DONE] task-251

-Bugfixes: fixed several bugs preventing consistent results from being displayed.
+Bugfixes: fixed several bugs preventing inconsistent results from being displayed.

     * bugfix: SerializationResults.finish_initialization() initializes now
       correctly self.dataobjs by browsing all dataobjs from all serializers (task-251)